sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Sales performance by salesperson
 - Sales comparison by region

-These visualizations allow quick identification of high-performing categories and sub-categories and regions.
+These visualizations allow quick identification of high-performing categories, sub-categories, and regions.

 ---